 By using the

-override-text element introduced in 2020.1 of the IntelliJ Platform, the action text can be different depending on the context of where the action appears: menu, toolbar, etc. The example above uses this element to ensure the shorter text "Pop Dialog Action" is shown anywhere the action appears in the Main Menu structure.
-Otherwise, the default, more explanatory text "Action Basics Plugin: Pop Dialog Action" is shown.
+override-text element introduced in 2020.1 of the IntelliJ Platform, the action text can be different depending on the context of where the action appears: menu, toolbar, etc. The example above uses this element to ensure the shorter text "Popup Dialog Action" is shown anywhere the action appears in the main menu structure.
+Otherwise, the default, more explanatory text "Action Basics Plugin: Popup Dialog Action" is shown.
 For more information, see Setting the Override-Text Element.

 Testing the Minimal Custom Action Implementation

-After performing the steps described above, compile and run the plugin to see the newly created action available as a Tools Menu item, which is within the context of the Main Menu:
+After performing the steps described above, compile and run the plugin to see the newly created action available as amenu item, which is within the context of the main menu:

 To see the alternate, more verbose text declared by the

 override-text element, use and search for "Pop Dialog Action".
 The search shows the verbose menu text in a context outside the main menu: